Intrinsic alignments of galaxies in multiple projections

-The inertia tensors can be diagonalized to yield the eigenvalues \( \lambda_a > \lambda_b > \lambda_c \), which correspond to the squared values of the lengths of the major, intermediate and minor axes of the ellipsoid and the corresponding eigenvectors \( \hat{e}_a, \hat{e}_b, \) and \( \hat{e}_c \) denote their orientation.

-To determine the two-dimensional projected shapes of the galaxies, the positions of the particles are projected onto a plane, which can be given by either side of the simulation box.
-In most other studies, the $xy$ plane is chosen arbitrarily, and thus equation \ref{eq:inertiatensor} is projected along the $z$-axis by using only the $k, l = 0, 1$ elements, corresponding to $x, y$.
-For equation \ref{eq:reduced inertiatensor}, $r^2$ is equal to $r_x^2+r_y^2$, and so becomes the projected distance from the particle to the centre of mass.
+To determine the two-dimensional (2D) projected shapes of the galaxies, the positions of the particles are projected onto a plane, which can be given by either side of the simulation box.
+In most other studies, the $xy$ plane is chosen arbitrarily, and thus Eq. \ref{eq:inertiatensor} is projected along the $z$-axis by using only the $k, l = 0, 1$ elements, corresponding to $x, y$.
+For Eq. \ref{eq:reduced inertiatensor}, $r^2$ is equal to $r_x^2+r_y^2$, and so becomes the projected distance from the particle to the centre of mass.